idleberg/Bootstrap-Listr/README.md

 ### Libraries & Style-sheets

-For your convenience, we use CDNs for Bootstrap and JQuery.
+For your convenience, CDNs for Bootstrap and JQuery.
 Should you have reasons against this, you can change the default locations in the script header.

 ## Credits